CumulusNetworks/docs/content/version/cumulus-netq-21/Cumulus-NetQ-UI-User-Guide/NetQ-User-Interface-Overview.md

     {{%notice tip%}}

 When you have a large number of possible columns for display, you can search for the column name using the **Quick Filter** to find and select or deselect the column more quickly.

     {{%/notice%}}

-4. Click <span style="color: #353744;"> </span>
+4. Click

     {{% imgOld 19 %}}